X8Future/Assetto-Hub-bot/README.md

 /timeout will timeout a user for how long you want (#h #m #s format Ex: 1h 10m 20s)

-/liveembed will create a live embed of all servers you have created in the /serverembed command

 /removestrike will remove the # of strikes you choose for the user

-/load_cog will load any cog that are not loaded on the start of the bot
+/load_cog will load any cog that is not loaded at the start of the bot

+/refresh_cog will allow you to refresh a cog if something isn't working

+/unload_cog will unload a cog, helpful for commands not used much to reduce bot traffic

 /removettimeout will remove the timeout of a user and allow you to choose if you want to remove a strike or not

-/Whitelist command is a WIP and is not complete, and can be removed or edited to work (adds a user to the whitelist, but won't sync with the hub at this point in time)
+/Whitelist command is a WIP and is not 100% done.
+Adds a user to the whitelist.db tracking Steam ID, roles, attempts, and updates every 5 minutes, checking users' roles.
+Syncs with ALL servers via loading txt's into the servers, similar to the blacklist command.

+/server_embed adds a server states embed based on the server embeds you have made with the bot, tracks servers active, how many players online, weather in servers, and how long people have been in your servers for that day

 # ✨ Customize
 This bot is fully customizable and you can change almost anything you want.
 Nothing is hard-coded into the bot, and it should run if something is changed.
 However, changing things besides embeds, messages sent, locations to where things are going, or other modifications in which the command itself is not changing may result in broken code.
 All code is free to use without Future Crew's knowledge or copyright (check MIT LICENSE).
-If you have any questions about CUSTOMIZATION, you can DM me on Discord @mex8future
+If you have any questions about CUSTOMIZATION, you can ***DM*** me on Discord @mex8future